Rajesh Pratap Singh: Career

 In 2010, the designer took the theme of Bespoke Tales projecting the progression of the art of tailoring as seen by the tailor.
 Showcasing the grand finale autumn winter collection at the Wills Lifestyle India Fashion Week titled Us and Them depicting the perception of the fashion industry by the non-industry people.
 The key highlight of the collection was the utilitarian significance such as the wide use of double cloth which could be worn inside out, the concept of reversible garment and the use of unwoven fabrics.
 The colour pallette had the dominance of black, red and blue with products ranging from dresses, jackets and trenchcoats to name a few.

 Singh also showcased his collection at the Van Heusen India Men's Week (VHIMW) in the same year.
 The collection was quite unconventional with Rock N Roll imprints on it.

-In the same year, Rajesh along with stylist Ambika Pillai worked on the look of the cabin crew of Indigo Airlines.
+In the same year, Rajesh along with stylist Ambika Pillai worked on the look of the cabin crew of IndiGo.
 He designed the bi-coloured clean-cut tunic and a hat with the airline's wings displayed on it.

 In 2011, the designer showcased his spring summer collection in WIFW which was the amalgamation between Ikkat weave from the state of Orissa and handloom textiles.
 The colours had vibrant shades of fuchsias and oranges with clean cut tunics, shirt dresses and hooded shirts and jackets to name a few.
 Designer Rakesh Thakore, Rohit Bal, Rita Kapur Chisti and model and actor Rahul Dev walked the ramp clad in the designer's collection.

 In the same year, the designer associated with TATA Motors in the design project of TATA Manza where he gave his inputs in the design and the interior of the model.

 In 2011, the designer's autumn winter collection at WIFW, named as Architectural Romance became laborious was quite experimental.
 Black and white dominated the pallette of the range with bubble silhouettes and anti-fits.
 The range had elements such as floral embroideries, leather and felt appliques, pixelated leather sequins and some fine textiles termed as the Aluminium Ikkat by the designer himself.